nathanielwarner/transformer_lang_model/README.md

 This process is applied repeatedly until the end-of-sentence token is reached, or a specified maximum length is surpassed.

+In contrast to my [Code Summarization Transformer](https://github.com/nathanielwarner/code_summarization_transformer), I implemented this project using PyTorch.

 ## Running Locally
 You'll need Python 3 with `torch`, `sentencepiece`, and `Keras-Preprocessing`.
 Run ``run.py`` with Python to enter an interactive demo.